parimalp/FPGA-Design-Flow-using-Vivado/lab5.md

 5. Click on the **Program** button.

    The programming bit file be downloaded and the DONE light will be turned ON indicating the FPGA has been programmed.

+6. Type in some characters in the terminal emulator window and see the corresponding ASCII equivalent bit pattern displayed on the LEDs.

+7. Press and hold BTNU and see the the upper four bits are swapped with the lower four bits on the LEDs.

+8. When satisfied, close the terminal emulator program and power OFF the board.

+9. Select **File > Close Hardware Manager**.
+Click **OK**.

+10. Close the Vivado program by selecting **File > Exit** and click **OK**.

 ## Conclusion